How to Buy a Car in the United Kingdom

 Sherry, the seller did this and mailed to to the DVLA, who mailed it to our ‘home’ address in London.
 It did take a while, but I’m sure they have a way (for a fee) to expedite it.
 So sorry to hear your seller didn’t do it!
 What a shame.
 Did it turn out okay?
 Sorry for the late response it’s been crazy in China recently.

-4. ae used cars Says:
+3. ae used cars

 I currently own a 3rd generation honda accord with a manuel transmission and I’m saving up for something that would be more suited for a new driver.
 Although I really dont like automatic transmissions.